Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 ### 2.1.
 Context

-Provide context to the reviewer so they'll be able to provide you with feedback, if your code even solves the problem at hand and point you to the right direction.
-Put as much context as you think it's required to understand the problem you're solving.
-The best way is to put yourself in the role of the reviewer for a while and go over your PR yourself.
-Links to trello and perhaps other PRs are also a great resource to provide context.
+Every non-trivial pull request should contain context about the change it is introducing, so a person looking at a PR can have a better idea about the reasoning behind your code.
+The reviewer needs context so they'll be able to provide you with feedback, if your code even solves the problem at hand and point you to the right direction.
+In addition, when someone is reading your code in the future, the context in the PR will help them understand your implementation decisions.

+At minimum, **you must include a link to a Trello ticket**, but you can add as much context as you think it's required to understand the problem you're solving.
+The best way to do this is to put yourself in the role of the reviewer for a while and go over your PR yourself.

 ### 2.2.
 Roadmap